This post may contain affiliate links. Read the full disclosure

 They have used old trucks to create a rustic but very cool playground that even our big kids thought was great, with a flying fox, slides, and swings.
 Very creative.

 We stopped here for a drink only.
-The menu was a fairly typical brewery menu – pizza, wings, fries, etc, and it looked fine, but we liked the menus elsewhere a little more.
-We would have been quite happy to spend a full afternoon here though.
+The menu was a fairly typical brewery menu – pizza, wings, fries, etc. It looked fine, but we liked the menus elsewhere a little more.
+We would have been quite happy to spend a full afternoon here, though.

 Valley Social